frnmst/mcmc-comparisons/README.md

       $  cd ./src/slurm && ./run_slurm.sh

-The plot needs to be rendered manually like this:
+The plot needs to be rendered manually like this

     $ cp "${experiment_name}".csv ../local/.
     $ cd ../local